Google My Business Description Updates (2018)

-Previously you would be able to create a business description within the “Info” tab on Google My Business and it would populate during various local search queries (as you can see below).
+Previously you would be able to create a business description within the “Info” tab on Google My Business and it would populate during various local search queries.
 This was extremely helpful for local keyword contextual information and consumer knowledge.
 Then, nothing!
 All of a sudden Google thought it wasn’t necessary and helpful.
 Originally this was a feature rolled out by Google+ to add more information about people, places, things.
 However, as Google+ faded, so did the GMB description.

 Fast forward 18 months and Google is back at it with another GMB update where you can once again fill out that description of your business within the information section of your account.
 I first heard about this from Barry Schwartz with Search Engine Land, and then confirmed by Google My Biz on Twitter @GoogleMyBiz.